0100101101011010/food/recipe/_posts/2019-09-17-minestrone-soup-dump-go-instant-pot.md

 rname: minestrone-soup-dump-go-instant-pot
 categories: recipe
 tags: [300 calories]
 excerpt: "I always find myself craving minestrone after eating junk food.
-It's savoury and delicious, but so light and healthy.
+It's savoury and delicious, but so light and healthy too.
 With a pressure cooker, you'll be able to make yourself a bowl of soup in less than half an hour—Instant gratification!
 Check out the how-to video at the bottom of the page to see a visual demonstration."
 img: /food/recipe/images/minestrone-soup-dump-go-instant-pot-cover.jpg
 youtube: fr2G3wWlXSQ